BedrockSolutions/factomd-api-proxy/README.md

 All configuration is done via one or more YAML configuration files mounted under the `/home/app/values` directory.
 Configuration can be contained in a single file, multiple files, and multiple directories.
-The `/home/app/values` directory will be recursively traversed, and all files found will be merged to create the final configuration.
+The `/home/app/values` directory will be recursively traversed, and all files found with the `.yaml` suffix will be merged to create the final configuration.

 ### Primary options